Linear systems with neural network nonlinearities: Improved stability analysis via acausal Zames-Falb multipliers: NN description using IQCs

 \end{enumerate} Moreover, we say that an operator $\Delta: \ell_2^n \to \ell_2^n$ satisfies the soft/hard IQC defined by $(\Psi,P)$ if \eqref{eq:softIQC}/\eqref{eq:hardIQC} holds for all $v \in \ell_2^n$ and $w = \Delta(v)$. \end{definition}

+Throughout this paper, we focus on the use of hard IQCs.
 For the abstraction of NNs, we are primarily interested in IQCs for the sector-bounded, slope-restricted nonlinearity $\tilde{\phi}$.
 Hence, we provide a collection of IQCs that can be used for describing $\tilde{\phi}$ in the following subsections.